Medusa V2 Admin API Reference

 How to Use the API Token

-The API token can be used by providing it in a basic authorization header:
+Use the API token by passing it in a basic authorization header.

 Authorization: Basic {api_key_token}